kristjanvalur/soft-hwclock/README.md

 - Saves the clock into a file at shutdown
 - Regularly saves the current time into the data file, in case of improper shutdown.
 - shell based to avoid platform and binary dependencies.
-- contains fake_hwclock.service and fake-kwclock.timer services
+- contains fake_hwclock.service and fake-hwclock.timer systemd units.

 ## installation: